qasimkhalid/SBEO/Competency Questions.md

         ORDER BY ?person
         ```

-        * iv.
-What type of sensors are installed in the building?
+        * What type of sensors are installed in the building?
         ```
         SELECT DISTINCT (?allTypeSensor AS ?sensorType)
         WHERE {